If there's a question that you want answered, feel free to contact the GRADUCon Planning Committee. We'll do our best to post responses.

 At the same time, keep in mind that you'll likely leave the conference with questions and a to-do list.
 That's okay.
 We don't intend this to be the only day of the year that you think about careers and their relationship to your work.
 Rather, we want you to leave with a clearer sense of the resources at your disposal at UChicagoGRAD and at the University of Chicago, as well as with more confidence about how to use them on a regular basis.

-Informational interviews are an informal opportunity for you to get to know an alum, guest, or employer.
+GRADUCon Coffee Chats are informational interviews, an informal opportunity for you to get to know an alum or guest speaker.
 Don't panic about them, but do prepare.
 Once you put in your preferences, you should look up the people you're interested in talking to.
 Get a sense of their career on LinkedIn if possible.
 In the conversations, you'll have a brief amount of time to ask a few questions about their trajectory, about their background, and about their story.
 Come ready with informed questions about their organization!
 They are here to help.